vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 import NetworkParameter from '@site/src/components/NetworkParameter';

 Liquidity providers earn [rewards](#rewarding-liquidity-providers) for providing enough liquidity.
-LPs who can’t support their liquidity commitment financially are [penalised](#penalties-for-not-fulfilling-liquidity-commitment).
-If an LP doesn’t have liquidity on the book to meet the minimums required by the [SLA](#liquidity-sla), they won’t receive any rewards.
+If you are an LP and you can’t support your liquidity commitment financially, you will be [penalised](#penalties-for-not-fulfilling-liquidity-commitment).
+If you don't have liquidity on the book to meet the minimums required by the [SLA](#liquidity-sla), you won’t receive any rewards and will also be [penalised](#penalties-for-not-meeting-sla).

 ## Rewarding liquidity providers
 Liquidity providers earn from the fees paid by takers on the market.
-How much LPs are rewarded depends on:
+How much you are rewarded depends on:
-* A provider's relative commitment
+* Your relative commitment
-* How early in the market’s lifecycle they committed
+* How early in the market’s lifecycle you committed
-* How they perform against the liquidity SLA
+* How you perform against the liquidity SLA

 Note: During an auction uncrossing, an LP’s orders will not need to provide liquidity or enable trades.
-However, they must maintain their liquidity commitment and their orders are placed back on the order book when normal trading resumes.
+However, you must maintain your liquidity commitment, and orders are placed back on the order book when normal trading resumes.

 ## Community-funded LP rewards
-In addition to the income made from fees, anyone can fund reward pools that will pay out to liquidity providers at the end of each [epoch](../vega-chain/network.md#epochs), based on the proportion of fees they have received.
+In addition to the income made from fees, anyone can fund reward pools that will pay out to liquidity providers at the end of each [epoch](../vega-chain/network.md#epochs), based on the proportion of fees the LPs have received.

 :::Read more
 Learn more about this, and trading rewards in general on the [fees and rewards](../trading-on-vega/fees-rewards) page.